binki/OhNoPub.ImplicitCastAnalyzer/README.md

   ```
 * VB.Net support.
 VB has basically the same constructs: [`For Each…Next`](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/statements/for-each-next-statement).
 Right now,
   this project only minimally supports C#.
 I do not know if the
-  actual analyzer can be genericized to support both C# and VB.Net
+  actual analyzer can be generalized to support both C# and VB.Net
   at the same time, but it has basically the same constructs and,
   I assume, the same issues.